Find a prescriber to help you

 The trouble with the artificial sweetener Aspartame© is that it breaks down into two stimulants — aspartate, and phenylalanine.
 Avoid foods with aspartame as the stimulant effect can be a potent sleep disruptor.15

 A fascinating study by Maria Wong et al published in the Journal of Experimental and Clinical Pharmacology describes a bidirectional effect between marijuana use and insomnia.
-Marijuana use was found to be more prevalent in persons with insomnia, and insomnia was found more prevalent in persons who used marijuana.
-9-11
+High-THC content marijuana used recreationally was found more frequently associated with insomnia.
+In contrast, low-THC cannabidiols (CBD) have been found to have therapeutic effects on sleep.9-11,37

 Like the chicken and egg dilemma, the researchers were unable to assign absolute cause and effect.
 However, increased insomnia was associated with increased marijuana use, and a decrease in insomnia was associated with decreased marijuana use.
-Another study by Kroon et al published in 2020 reports that while PTSD sufferers are apt to use marijuana to assist with sleep problems, marijuana use is also associated with paradoxical anxiety and psychosis effects.11 If marijuana use has become problematic, speak to your doctor about protocols that can help gently reduce and eliminate marijuana use as part of your overall zolpidem tapering plan.
+Another study by Kroon et al published in 2020 reports that while PTSD sufferers are apt to use marijuana to assist with sleep problems, marijuana use is also associated with paradoxical anxiety and psychosis effects.11 If recreational marijuana use has become problematic, speak to your doctor about protocols that can help gently reduce and eliminate marijuana use as part of your overall zolpidem tapering plan.
+We recommend reading up on the research on this important topic.
+You can find many references in the citations listed below this article.9-11,37

 Sleep, diet, and blood sugar